Measuring temporal entropies in experiments: Generalized temporal entropies as the measurement of local operators after quenches

+A consequence of our identification of generalized temporal entropies with the measurement of local-operators after an appropriately designed quench on a replicated system is that such a measuring process is feasible on most state-of-the-art quantum simulators, including platforms such as trapped ions or cold atoms, as we will discuss in Sec.~\ref{sec:exp}.
+We verify this protocol numerically by simulating the Ising model with both transverse and parallel fields, described by the Hamiltonian:
-In \cref{fig:num_check_quench}, we compare the simulation of the quench with the direct calculations of the generalized second Rényi entropy in two different points of the phase diagram, one along the integrable line in the ferromagnetic phase, and the other in the disordered, nonintegrable phase.
-The dotted lines the results obtained by numerical simulation based on matrix-product states techniques of the double quench experiment just described.
-Here the local operator is ${\cal O}_{N/2}= \tfrac{(1+\sigma_z)}{2}$, located at the position of the temporal cut that divides the system into two equal halves.
-The operator is measured simultaneously on both replicas at the end of the quench.
-Each replica contains $N=40$ spins and is quenched for a total time $T=4J$.
-By dividing this time in two parts, $T-t$ and $t$ with $0\le t\le T$, and applying the above double quench experiment each time, the second generalized Rényi entropy can be obtained for all $t\le T$.

-Alternatively, we can contract the corresponding tensor network on the two sheets replicated Riemann surface directly following the algorithms described in ~\cite{carignano2024a}.
-The results are presented using solid lines on the same plot.
-We see that there is perfect agreement between the two sets of result for any arbitrary choice of the set of parameters, since as we motivated above, the two calculations are different ways of computing the same mathematical object.
+which is exactly solvable for $h=0$.
+On this line, the system is described by free Majorana fermions and as such is integrable.
+The model has critical points at $g=\pm J, h=0$ in the 2D Ising universality class, while the rest of the phase diagram is gapped, with a line of first order transitions terminating at the critical points~\cite{pfeuty1969,fogedby1978,ovchinnikov2003}.
+In \cref{fig:num_check_quench}, we compare numerical simulations of the quench with direct calculations of the $\mathcal{T}^2$ in two different points of the phase diagram, one along the integrable line in the ferromagnetic phase, and the other in the non-integrable disordered phase.
+The dotted lines show the results of matrix product states (MPS) simulations of the double quench experiment.
+The operator $\mathcal{O}_{N/2}= \tfrac{(1+\sigma_z)}{2}$, located at the temporal cut, is measured simultaneously on both replicas at the end of the quench.
+Each replica contains $N=40$ spins and the total evolution time is $T=4J$.
+The time evolution of the system is simulated through time-evolving block decimation (TEBD)~\cite{vidal2003,schollwock2011}.
+By partitioning the time into $T-t$ and $t$ with $0\le t\le T$, and applying the double quench experiment for each $t$, we obtain $\mathcal{T}^2$ for all $t\le T$.
+Alternatively, we can contract the corresponding tensor network on the two sheets replicated Riemann surface directly in the thermodynamic limit, following the algorithms described in ~\cite{carignano2024a}.
+The results are presented as solid lines in the same plot.
+The perfect agreement between the two lines demonstrate that the two approaches compute the same mathematical object.

-Notice that generalized entropies can turn negative even when probing them with positive semi-definite operators, in contrast to the standard entropies that are always positive.
-We still don't understand the physical significance of such a fact that for example can be observed in panel b) of \cref{fig:num_check_quench} close to $t/J=0$ and $t/J=4$.